 My life became surreal for a couple of months after that.
 My story went global, including a stint on the front page of CNN.com which caused my blog to crash for a while, and I found myself being interviewed for television and radio.
 I had to say goodbye (albeit reluctantly) to my anonymity at this point, although I managed to protect the identity of my daughter and her father.

-Once the dust settled, several publishers manifested interest in my blog and my story, a bidding war ensued, and I was able to concentrate on writing full-time, after signing a two book deal with Penguin in the UK.
+Once the dust settled, several publishers manifested interest in my blog and my story, a bidding war ensued, and I was able to concentrate on writing full-time for three years, after signing a two book deal with Penguin in the UK.

 It didn’t really pan out, to be honest, in the sense that I’d have had to sell an awful lot of books for the publisher to recoup their investment.
 I think at the time, a lot of publishers thought popular blogs would translate to big book sales, and it rarely proved to be the case… But I didn’t do too badly for myself, all things considered, and I’m proud of what I achieved.